SagelyAdvised/Micro-stakes-Poker-Tournament-Analysis/README.md

 ## 2. The Edge: Finish Position
 In a 32-person tournament the expectation by chance finishing in any given place is 1/32 = 3.12%.
-Below is a cumulative graph of every actual finishing position, also summarized by quartiles:
+Below is a cumulative graph of every actual finishing position on the left, also the same summarized by quartiles on the right:

 ![Finish position individual and quartile panel](images/finish_combined_panel.png)

-We see a marked 1-st place weighted distribution.
+We see a marked 1st place weighted distribution.
 - **1st-place rate: 61/1014 = 6.02%**, roughly double the 3.12% expected by chance (z-score = 5.29, indicating a very strong signal)
 - **In-the-money rate: 213/1014 = 21.01%**, vs. 15.62% expected (z-score = 4.72, a very strong signal)
 - **Bottom quartile (25th–32nd): 100.4 observed vs. 253.5 expected (z-score = −11.11).** This is the single largest deviation from chance anywhere in the data, indicating a strong, consistent tendency to avoid the worst finishing places.